Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Black Kite.

 Breeds in the area and occasionally seen from mid-April through to autumn, generally singles or pairs, though four birds seen together in July 2005.
-Formerly more common - annual until 2016, rarer since with just a single record on 31 May 2018, singles on 1 and 5 May 2020 and 12 May 2021.
+Formerly more common - annual until 2016, rarer since with just a single record on 31 May 2018, singles on 1 and 5 May 2020, 12 May 2021 and 17 May 2024.

 Marsh Harrier.